elyra-ai/elyra/docs/dev/enhanced-python-support.md

 limitations under the License.
 {% endcomment %}
 -->
-# AI Workspace - Enhanced Python Support
+# Elyra - Enhanced Python Support

-AI Workspace provides **Enhanced Python Support** where Python scripts can be developed and executed.
+Elyra provides **Enhanced Python Support** where Python scripts can be developed and executed.
 It also leverages the **Distributed Runtime Support** to enable running these scripts in remote environments.